 - 8. In a large saucepan over medium heat, stir together the sugar, heavy cream, honey, and butter.
 Clip a candy thermometer to the side of the pan and bring the mixture to the soft ball stage, approximately 240°F (116°C) .
 Do not stir the mixture while it is coming to this stage.

-- 10. Fold the dry ingredients and the almonds into the hot sugar mixture and pour the mixture into the sweet tart crust.
-Spread the filling evenly, and smooth the top.
+- 10. Fold the dry ingredients and the almonds into the hot sugar mixture and then scrape the mixture into the slightly cooled sweet tart crust.
+Spread the filling evenly, smoothing the top.